DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 Indian businesses operating globally or serving international customers often wonder how India's Digital Personal Data Protection Act compares to Europe's General Data Protection Regulation.
 While both laws aim to protect personal data, they take distinctly different approaches that create unique compliance requirements.

-Scope and Coverage Differences
+Scope and Coverage

 1. Data Type Coverage